PHYS 1P22/92: Introductory Physics II

 Final exam

-In addition, there will be one final exam given in person only.
-The final exam will be in the exact same format as the quizzes, but it will last 1 hour and 50 minutes, and will cover the material of the entire course.
+In addition, this course will have an in-person final exam.
+It will be in the exact same format as the quizzes, but it will last 2 hours, and will cover the material of the entire course.

-If you miss a quiz or exam, please email me within 7 days.
+If you miss a quiz or exam, please email the professor within 7 days.
 Your email should explain why you missed the exam and include any necessary proof, such as a doctor's note.

 • If you missed a quiz and I accept your reason for missing it, that quiz will then not count towards your final course grade, meaning that the weight of all other quizzes will be increased appropriately.
-There will not be an option to take the quiz at a later date, since there are 12 quizzes and it is logistically impossible to have two different dates for each quiz.
+There will not be an option to take the quiz at a later date, since there is a quiz every week and we cannot have two different dates for every single quiz.

 • If you missed the final exam and I accept your reason for missing it, you will have to take it at a later date.
 There will be one date, to be determined, where everyone who missed the final exam will be able to take it.

-If you are late to a quiz or exam, you will not get any extra time, so please make sure to be at the exam room (or on the Crowdmark website, for online exams) at least 10 minutes before the beginning of the exam!
+If you are late to a quiz or exam, you will not get any extra time, so please make sure to be at the exam room at least 15 minutes before the beginning of the exam!

-Extra time accommodations in the online exams are not applied automatically; they need to be applied manually by the professor for each student.
 If you have extra time accommodations, please email your Approved Accommodations Summary letter (as a PDF file) to the professor as soon as possible.
+Without this PDF file, you will not be allowed any extra time.

-Please make sure you appear on the OASIS portal, and that you have a valid Approved Accommodations Summary letter, before emailing the professor.
+Please make sure you appear on the OASIS portal, and that you have a valid Approved Accommodations Summary letter (specific for this course and this term), before emailing the professor.
 If you don't know what these things mean, please ask your case manager at Student Accessibility Services.

 Allowed material and academic integrity ^

-During the quizzes and exams, both online and in person, you may use any material of your choice, printed or handwritten, up to 20 single-sided or 10 double-sided papers.
+During the quizzes and exams, you may use notes containing any material of your choice, printed or handwritten, up to 10 double-sided papers for each quiz and up to 100 double-sided papers for the final exam.
 You may also use a physical calculator, but not an app or a graphing calculator.

-You will not be given any formulas in the exam, so it is highly recommended to use some or all of these 10 pages for any formulas that might be relevant.
+You will not be given any formulas in the exam, so it is highly recommended to include in your notes any formulas that might be relevant.
 However, you do not need to include the numerical values of any constants in your material; if any numerical values are required to solve the question, they will be given in the exam.

 There will be no ready-made formula sheets, since preparing a formula sheet on your own is a great way to summarize the material for yourself and organize it in your head!
-However, you are free to use formula sheets prepared by others if you want; as I said, the choice of material to bring to the exam is completely up to you, as long as it's limited to 10 pages.
+However, you are free to use formula sheets prepared by others if you want; the choice of material to bring to the exam is completely up to you, as long as it's limited to the amount indicated above.

 Since you can bring your own material, you do not need to memorize anything.
 The exam is not meant to test your memory.
 It will test your level of understanding of the physics concepts you learn in the course, and your ability to apply them correctly and efficiently to concrete problems.